 This page will outline for you the formalities and proper etiquette regarding your uniform, your school, your instructors and fellow students.

 Students will wear a clean white gi (uniform) to classes.
 The exception will be for days designated as “street clothes days”.
 A clean black or white t-shirt may be worn under the gi.
 Upon earning their black belt, the student will receive a black gi that can then be worn to all classes, though those students can still wear a white gi when they choose.
 All brand name tags are to removed from the outside of the uniform.
+During our “No Technique Weeks” students may wear their Downtown Dojo t-shirt if they have one.

 - Protective Equipment